logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -DatasourceIncludeFilter
-Specifies the filter for including specific datasources.
+A filter pattern to include specific datasources.
-By default, it includes all datasources.
+Defaults to "*" (all datasources).

 ```yaml
 Type: String